Friedrich Harms

-Friedrich Harms (24 October 1819, in Kiel – 5 April 1880, in Berlin) was a German realist philosopher, much influenced by Fichte.
+Friedrich Harms (1819 – 1880) was a German realist philosopher, much influenced by Fichte.

+Harms was born on 24 October 1819 in Kiel, Duchy of Holstein.
 He studied philosophy at the University of Kiel as a pupil of Heinrich Moritz Chalybäus.
 In 1842 he obtained his habilitation for philosophy at Kiel, where he later became an associate professor (1848; a full professor in 1858).
 In 1867 he relocated to the University of Berlin as a professor of philosophy.

+He died on 5 April 1880, in Berlin.